 3. Lick Your Plate After Eating

 Washing dishes wastes a shit load of water, especially if you leave the tap running.
-In Medieval times, people simply licked their plates clean after each meal.
-This is an incredibly effective plate-washing method, and it’s great fun too!
+In Medieval times, people simply licked their plates clean after each meal, if they even used plates at all.
+Licking is an incredibly effective plate-washing method, and it’s great fun too!

 4. Turn Your Garden into a Desert